Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Experiments

 To overcome this challenge we modify StrategyQA~\cite{strategyqa}, a QA dataset with Yes/No questions that target entities from Wikipedia{\footnote{\url{https://www.wikipedia.org/}}} articles.
 We select a subset of 150 questions for which the required factual knowledge for answering them is present in Wikidata{\footnote{\url{https://www.wikidata.org/}}} or that can be rewritten as such queries by targeting them on new entities.
 The questions mostly target famous entities that LLMs can answer using their internal knowledge without hallucinating or even needing a KG.
 Since we are particularly interested in studying the hallucination behavior of LLM-based KGQA methods on long-tail knowledge, for each query, we also write a counterpart targeting long-tail knowledge by substituting its entities with obscure entities of the same types.
 We use the number of Wikidata triples and Google Search results as measures of popularity.

 4pt

-\textbf{Claim Verification} For the task of KG-based claim verification, we use Creak~\cite{creak}, a dataset containing True/False claims written by crowd workers using Wikipedia.
-We follow a similar procedure applied to the Question Answering dataset to select 150 claims and write their long-tail counterparts.
+\textbf{Claim Verification} For KG-based claim verification, we use Creak~\cite{creak}, a dataset containing True/False claims written by crowd workers using Wikipedia.
+We follow a similar procedure applied to the QA dataset to select 150 claims and write their long-tail counterparts.